Antrikshy/nwjr/README.md

 Update NW.js
 ------------

-You can update to newer versions of NW.js by simply downloading the newer version, unpacking it and running the setup script as outlined above.
+You can update to newer versions of NW.js by simply downloading the newer version, unpacking it and running the setup script again.

 Contribute
 ----------

+Feel free to contribute to this project.
+Even the smallest of contributions are appreciated.
+Things to consider:

+- Add error checks for folders not existing with their own error messages.
+- Add automated downloading and unpacking of executables (using supplied URL?).

 Donate
 ------